airawat/cascading.accumulo/examples/sample6/ReadMe.txt

 Run the program
 ============================================

-hadoop jar cascadingSamples/accumuloTapSample/jars/readAccumuloWriteToHDFSAsIsSample.jar ReadAccumuloWriteToHDFSAsIsSample "accumulo://employeeDB_employee?instance=indra&user=root&password=IAdler&zookeepers=cdh-dn01:2181" "rowKeyRangeStart=100004&rowKeyRangeEnd=99999" "cascadingSamples/Output-ReadAccumuloWriteToHDFSAsIsSample"
+hadoop jar <<pathToJar>>/readAccumuloWriteToHDFSAsIsSample.jar ReadAccumuloWriteToHDFSAsIsSample "accumulo://employee?instance=inst&user=root&password=pwd&zookeepers=zooserver:2181" "rowKeyRangeStart=100004&rowKeyRangeEnd=99999" "cascadingSamples/Output-ReadAccumuloWriteToHDFSAsIsSample"

 Verify
 ============================================
+The following is the output from my run of the program..

 a) Check for the output file